kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 connections originate from the same client.
 Due to this, priority information conveyed over a non-coalesced HTTP connection (e.g., HTTP/1.1) might go unused.

-Rest of this sub-section discusses scenarios in which unfairness could be a problem as well as how to mitigate them, or when unfairness might be the desirable behavior.
+The remainder of this section discusses scenarios where unfairness is problematic and presents possible mitigations, or where unfairness is desirable.

 ### Coalescing Intermediaries